PatrickF1/fzf.fish/README.md

 Augment your [Fish][] command line with mnemonic key bindings to efficiently find what you need using [fzf][].

-## Features
+## Search commands

 Use `fzf.fish` to interactively find and insert file paths, git commit hashes, and other entities into your command line. <kbd>Tab</kbd> to select multiple entries.
-If you trigger a search while your cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
+If you trigger a search while your cursor is on a word, that word will be used to seed the fzf query and will be replaced by your selection.
 All searches include a preview of the entity hovered over so you can seamlessly decide if it's what you're looking for.

 ### 📁 Search directory